xRizwan/pinterest-clone/README.md

 <br/>

 > Made as the final project for the javascript-section of TheOdinProject.
-> Its a simple social-media website where users can create/save/delete or comment on Pins.
+> It's a simple social-media website where users can create/save/delete or comment on Pins.
 >
 > Instead of the standard way pinterest works i,e (creating boards), the user instead specifies a "main tag" for each pin they create.
 >